Metriplectic relaxation to equilibria: Two examples: metric double brackets and projectors

 We now consider problem~(\ref{eq:test-problems}) with~(\ref{eq:Euler_H_periodic}) for the Euler equations.
-For this choice of entropy and Hamiltonian, Eq.~(\ref{eq:metric-system-equation}) with~(\ref{eq:paired-bracket-L2}) amounts to the anisotropic diffusion equation (\ref{eq:parallel-diffusion}), but with $h$ replaced by $\phi$, which depends on $u$ via~(\ref{eq:Poisson-eq-periodic}).
+For this choice of entropy and Hamiltonian, Eq.~(\ref{eq:metric-system-equation}) with~(\ref{eq:paired-bracket-L2}) amounts to the anisotropic diffusion equation (\ref{eq:parallel-diffusion}), but with $h$ replaced by $\phi$, which depends on the state variable $u$, and thus on the vorticity $\omega = u - u_\Omega$, via equation~(\ref{eq:Poisson-eq-periodic}).
 Hence the problem is nonlinear with a cubic nonlinearity, and in general no analytical solution is known (to the best of our knowledge).

 Figure \ref{fig:2} shows an example of relaxation of an initially anisotropic vortex.
 The initial state is again given by~(\ref{eq:initial_gaussian}), but now with $x_0=(\pi,\pi)$, $w_1=0.3$, $w_2=1.0$, and $N=1$, on $[0,2\pi]^2$ with a uniform mesh of $256 \times 256$ nodes.
 The time integrator is the standard 4th-order explicit Runge-Kutta method with time step $\Delta t = 10^{-3}$.
 The solution relaxes to a symmetric vortex, which is an equilibrium of the Euler equations.
-During the evolution, the Hamiltonian is constant and the entropy is monotonically dissipated, consistent with~(\ref{eq:metric-system-properties}).
+During the evolution, the Hamiltonian is constant and the entropy is monotonically dissipated, consistently with~(\ref{eq:metric-system-properties}).
 However, the entropy appears to converge to a value that is higher than its constrained minimum $\fun{S}_\eta$, given in Eq.~(\ref{eq:Seta-Euler_periodic}), and indicated by the thick horizontal line in Fig.~\ref{fig:2}.
-The fact that the final state is (a numerical approximation of) an equilibrium of the Euler equations can be deduced from the plot of the final state: the solution $\omega$ appears to be constant on the contours of the potential $\phi$.
+The fact that the final state is (a numerical approximation of) an equilibrium of the Euler equations can be deduced from the plot of the final state: the solution for the vorticity $\omega$ appears to be constant on the contours of the potential $\phi$.
 A more quantitative indication is provided in Fig.~\ref{fig:3}, where the relation between $\phi$ and $\omega$ is represented.
 At the initial time $t=0$, there is no functional relation between $\omega$ and $\phi$: the values $(\phi,\omega)$ on the computational grid do not belong to a curve.
 As the state relaxes, the scatter of points is reduced, and at the final time, one finds a clear functional relation.

 For a completely relaxed state, we expect a linear relation between the potential and the vorticity, Eq.~(\ref{eq:u-eta_Euler_periodic}), and this is indicated by green crosses in Fig.~\ref{fig:3}.
 The obtained relationship is however very different, proving that the dynamical system reaches an equilibrium that does not satisfy the variational principle of minimum constrained entropy~(\ref{eq:entropy-principle}).
 From the numerical experiments in Fig.~\ref{fig:3}, one can see that the relaxed state is close to the average of the initial condition on the contours of the initial potential.
 The average of the initial condition gives the exact long-time limit of the solution in the case of the linear problem (\ref{eq:parallel-diffusion}), and it is not expected to give an accurate prediction of the relaxed state in general.
 Yet we observe that the solution converges to a state close to the average of the initial condition.